 At its height the program employed up to 20 percent of the U.S. workforce.
 More than eight million people earned modes wages working for the WPA, cutting unemployment inhalf, a new role for the Federal government in responding to the economic crisis.
 The Civilian Conservation Corps organized more than 60 camps throughout Massachusetts, creating state parks and working on long-neglected environmental projects.
 The money earned was generally spent at local businesses, which helped it gain favor even among the program’s conservative opponents.

-In Ipswich, the CCC surveyed the South and Old North Burying grounds in 1935, creating the comprehensive records on the Historic Ipswich site.
+In Ipswich, the CCC surveyed the South Burying Ground and the Old North Burying ground in 1935, creating the comprehensive records on the Historic Ipswich site.
 Several miles of Ipswich roads were paved, and crews completed the installation of water mains in the town.
 A WPA Commodity Store (“Free Store”) operated on Elm Street.
 The large mural at the Ipswich Post Office was painted under a WPA program.

 Projects in Ipswich were under the supervision of Selectman Brainard Wallace, who enjoyed popular support and won a battle of wills with other members of the Board of Selectmen in the program’s early years.
 World War II ended unemployment and redirected resources, bringing an end to the WPA.

 “To the Citizens of Ipswich: Having been advised by Chairman (Brainard) Wallace that his Report would be of such a nature that we would not sign it, we are therefore making this separate report.
 It is no secret that the division of members on the Board of Selectmen this year has been over the troublesome issue of the administration of WPA.
 This finally resulted in the removal of the Chairman of the Board of Selectmen as Coordinator, and the appointment of Chester J. Patch, Jr., as supervisor.